 Dorje Ling is home to abundant wildlife.
 For this reason, no pets are to be brought onto the property.

-From Hobart or Launceston, you can get a bus to Devonport or Deloraine, from where lifts may occasionally be arranged, but only by prior arrangement.
-It is much preferable for you to arrange your own transport.
+From Hobart or Launceston, you can get a bus to Devonport or Deloraine, from where lifts may occasionally be possible, but only by prior arrangement.
+It is however strongly advised for you to arrange your own transport.
 If available, the cost for a lift from Launceston is $80, and from Devonport $60 each way.